LaunchPadLab/lp-todo-mvc/README.md

   This template ships with Todo MVC, which includes a Todos model.
   If you do not wish to include this model in your database, delete all migrations related to Todos.

-  To start your Rails server, run:
+  To start the application, run:

-  4. `$ rails s`
+  4. `$ yarn start`

-  To start your Webpack build, run:
+  Alternatively if you need both Rails and Webpack output, run:

-  5. `$ ./bin/webpack-dev-server`
+  5. `$ yarn server`
+  6. `$ bundle exec rails s`

   Then,